 Publication: The grand prize winning essay will be published in Science, and essays from the each of the category winners will be published online.

 Application deadline: 15 July 2021

 Rules of Eligibility

 - The research described in the entrant’s thesis must fall within one of the following categories (Subject Tracks):

-- Cell and Molecular Biology: research in this category will include cellular and molecular processes at levels ranging from single molecule to single cell to tissue and organ systems,
+- Cell and Molecular Biology: Research in this category includes cellular and molecular processes at levels ranging from single molecule to single cell to tissue and organ systems.

 - The prize will only recognize work that was performed while the entrant was a graduate student.